-A notary may decline or refuse to notarize a document if it appears that a signer is not signing willingly due to threat, intimidation, coercion, duress, enticement, or undue influence.
+A notary may decline or refuse to notarize a document if it appears that a signer is not signing willingly, by their own free will, due to pressure, threat, intimidation, indoctrination, coercion, duress, enticement, or undue influence.

 The document might be a legal settlement, where the signer agrees to pay money to settle a debt or dispute.
 It may be an end of life document, such as a will, living will, do not resuscitate (DNR), or disposition of last remains instructions.
 It might be a real estate or motor vehicle sale, where the seller is disappointed that he/she did not get a better price or better offer.
 There may be some reluctance, but that is different from being pressured or forced to sign.